BioJulia/PopGen.jl/docs/aboutdocs.md

 In this format, everything that comes **before** the semicolon follows the strict rules from **Format 1**, and everything that comes **after** the semicolon is a keyword argument.
 Keyword arguments have the flexibility to not require any particular input order.
 However, you **must** use the keywords to declare those arguments, or you will receive another `MethodError: no method matching`, which is, as we've mentioned, annoying.

-### TL;DR

-Reading these docs, pay attention to semicolons in the function argument lists.

-- arguments before a semicolon have no keyword and follow an explicit order
-- arguments after a semicolon have a keyword `argument = value` and their order doesn't matter
-- `MethodError: no methods matching` is likely an issue on your side and not on our side :)
-    - unless we accidentally forgot to export a function!